mukoedo1993/license_plate_detector/README.md

 ```
 cd Plates
 ```
-Then you could check the resulting detected license plates/
+Then you could check the resulting detected license at the director `plates/`